klatiPRO

 Area Target

-Protein 2g/kg goal body weight — split across 2–4 meals (≥30g each)
+Protein 2g/kg per goal body weight — split across 2–4 meals (≥30g each) — deep dive

-Sleep 7–8h, consistent schedule, cold dark room
+Sleep 7–8h, consistent schedule, cold dark room — sleep deep dive

-Supplements Creatine, glycine, D3+K2, omega-3, electrolytes
+Supplements Core stack: creatine, glycine, D3+K2, omega-3, electrolytes

 Nutrition

 Food is the biggest lever.
 Every meal tells your body what to do — store fat or burn it, build muscle or break it down, inflame or repair.
 The goal is simple: eat enough protein, keep insulin low, and cut out junk.
 Get protein and timing right first — calories tend to fix themselves.
+For the full framework — energy balance, macronutrients, bioavailability, and individual variation — see the nutrition overview.

 Spacing meals 3–4 hours apart keeps insulin low, gives the gallbladder time to refill with bile (you need it to digest fats), and lets food fully break down before the next meal.
 Low insulin between meals = your body burns fat instead of storing it.